 - 6. Prior to issuance of the 50th above grade building permit, the Applicant must construct a gravel trailhead parking lot able to accommodate twelve (12) vehicles, a standard Park kiosk, park sign and lockable gate/cable just south of Comus Road on the property to be conveyed to Parks (Parkland).
 The western parcel must also include a driveway entrance with at least 20-foot width with the apron approaching 30 feet in width.
 Implementation of improvements on future Parkland will require a Park Construction Permit. - 7.
 All trails associated with the development to allow public access with the intent of future area connectivity.
 The Applicant must enter into a reciprocal access easement with M-NCPPC to allow access for the residents and visitors to the natural surface trails within HOA control.
 The easement shall be for the sole purpose of reciprocal access and must be compatible with the overall site layout of the Applicant's property.
-The public access easement may be reasonably relocated by the Applicant with Department of Planning's review and approval. - 8.
-Applicant to provide up to 7,500 square feet of impervious area on the west side of I-270 to provide the required future parking area and trailhead improvements at Comus Road for the Ten Mile Creek Trail system. - The Stream and Wetland Restoration Plan must be reviewed and approved by the Department of Parks through the Park Construction Permit Review process. - 10.
+The public access easement may be reasonably relocated by the Applicant with Department of Planning's review and approval.

+- Applicant to provide up to 7,500 square feet of impervious area on the west side of I-270 to provide the required future parking area and trailhead improvements at Comus Road for the Ten Mile Creek Trail system. - 9.
 Prior to issuance of the 200th building permit, the Applicant must construct a natural surface trail connection and necessary stream(s) and wetland crossing(s) from the Subject Property to the adjacent property identified as Parcel No. 033.
 The Applicant shall coordinate with the neighboring property owner, as necessary.
-The alignment of the natural surface trail connection shown on the Certified Site Plan must be relocated approximately 50-feet downstream from where the three properties (Subject Property, Parcel No. 800, and Parcel No. 033) meet, as reviewed and approved by M-NCPPC Park & Planning Staff and Maryland Department of the Environment.

-- 11. Prior to the issuance of the 350th building permit, the Applicant must complete construction of all natural surface trail connections as shown in the site and landscape plan of the Certified Site Plan, or an equivalent approved by Staff. - 12.
-Prior to the issuance of the 350th building permit, the Applicant must install appropriate signage for pedestrians and vehicles as shown in the Certified Site Plan. - 13.
+The alignment of the natural surface trail connection shown on the Site Plan must be relocated approximately 50-feet downstream from where the three properties (Subject Property, Parcel No. 800, and Parcel No. 033) meet, as reviewed and approved by M-NCPPC Park & Planning Staff and Maryland Department of the Environment. - 10.
+Prior to the issuance of the 350th building permit, the Applicant must complete construction of all natural surface trail connections as shown in the site and landscape plan of the Certified Site Plan, or an equivalent approved by Staff. - 11.
+Prior to the issuance of the 350th building permit, the Applicant must install appropriate signage for pedestrians and vehicles as shown in the Certified Site Plan. - 12.
 Prior to the issuance of the 350th building permit, the Applicant must install appropriate wayfinding signage for the overall trail system as shown in the Certified Site Plan.